 The OCS has developed a Scientific Steering Committee (SSC) to develop, refine, and oversee the OCS Program of Research.
-Membership includes representatives from OCS data collection sites, the Chair of the OCS Governance Committee, community representatives, and senior HIV researchers in Ontario.
+Membership includes representatives from OCS data collection sites, a member of the OCS Governance Committee, community representatives, and senior HIV researchers in Ontario.

 In the section below, we describe the OCS Program of Research developed by the SSC.
-This includes the three major Principal Aims and Objectives that are within the scope for the OCS Program of Research to be initiated and accomplished over the next 2 to 3 years.
+This includes the three major Principal Aims and Objectives that are within the scope for the OCS Program of Research.